PaulPlatzer/Wave_Focusing_Crest_Velocities/Linear_Simulations/README.txt

 --------------
 'Fig5_plot_k0Lf2'; 'Fig5_plot_k0Lf5'; 'Fig5_plot_k0Lf10'
 -Each code loads the files that were previously generated using 'Fig5_data.py' with related values of 'width_choice'.
+To plot the data that was actually used to produce the fifth figure of the article, just comment/uncomment two lines in the '## Call all the files' subsection (around line 70) of those python scripts.
 -It runs very fast on a laptop.
 -For each value of 'width_choice', the three corresponding plots for the fifth figure of the article are drawn.